 2) Vacuum up the leftover residue from sanding and wipe down with a cloth as well.
 This ensures none of the dust from sanding goes into the next stage of refinishing your floors.

-3) Pick out the shade of finish you want to refinish your hardwood floors.
+3) Pick out the shade of hardwood floor finish you want to refinish your hardwood floors.
 Make sure you test it out before doing the whole floor so you know you will be happy with it.

 4) Start applying the first coat of finish making sure to follow the directions on drying times between coats.